Swarthmore policy on Credit No Credit

 Frequently Asked Questions

-Can CR's earned in Spring 2018 be uncovered later?
+Can CR's earned prior to Fall 2018 be uncovered later?

-- No. Spring 2018 CR's fall under the old policy which does not allow uncovering CR grades.
+- No. CR's earned prior to Fall 2018 fall under the old policy which does not allow uncovering CR grades.

 When does the new policy start?

 - The new policy goes into effect with CR's earned in Fall 2018.

 What does "uncovered" mean?

 - Uncovered means permanently changed on the transcript from CR to the earned letter grade in the course.